 When it comes to the streaming itself, you'll be able to access Disney+ on a wide range of mobile and connected devices, including game consoles, media players, and smart TVs.
 Of course, that's pretty much the norm these days, but it's nice to see Disney is covering all the bases.

-5) It might not be available in the UK until 2020
+5) It won't be available in the UK until March 2020